 The Parson does not have any instantly recognizable distinguishing features.
 Instead, the colors on these pet lizards are quite stunning.

 This species exhibits an extensive range of color and pattern variation.
-They are different permutations of the colors green, blue, white, yellow, and brown.
+There are different permutations of green, blue, white, yellow, and brown.

 Some Parson cost more than $1,000.
-It isn’t easy to breed these lizards, partly because of their coloration and because breeding them takes a long time.
-The vast majority of eggs do not hatch for around 18 months after laying.
+It isn’t easy to breed these lizards, partly because of their coloration and because they take a long time.
+Most eggs do not hatch for around 18 months after laying.

 14. Usambara Pitted Pygmy